PGBSNH19/course-producera-leverera/assignments/project.md

 ---
 layout: page
-title: Introduktion till projekt
+title: Ge­men­samt projekt
-permalink: /lectures/project
+permalink: /assignments/project
 ---

 About the project in cooperation with the testers in stockholm